Efficient Brood Cell Detection in Layer Trap Nests for Bees and Wasps: Balancing Labeling Effort and Species Coverage: Results

-In addition, it is noticeable that classes belonging to the \textit{Food} and \textit{Dead} groups are more frequently misclassified as other classes.
-For example, multiple misclassifications occur for \textit{Osmia cornuta - Food} and \textit{Osmia cornuta - Dead}.
-This is because the \textit{Food} class represents unconsumed food, whose color, shape, and texture can vary significantly over time, making it harder for the model to learn consistent features.
-Similarly, \textit{Dead} refers to dead larvae, which may resemble other classes differently as they degrade.
-It is also noticeable that mispredictions are more likely to occur between classes with similar taxonomic labels, such as \textit{Osmia cornuta} and \textit{Osmia bicornis}, or within the \textit{Heriades} group.
-We attribute this to the visual similarity of these classes and the continuous transition between the different states, which can lead to confusion during the detection process.
+We use the confusion matrix as a reference for manual inspection based on expert knowledge and identify several main reasons for misclassification.
+(1) In field environments, the content of a brood cell is often not fully visible.
+This is the most frequent issue, as the insect may be enclosed within a cocoon, or be covered by paper, transparent film, or pollen.
+Even when such exceptional cells are labeled correctly through manual effort, they exhibit highly diverse visual appearances, which increases confusion both among classes and with the background.
+(2) It is evident that status identification is more challenging than taxon identification.
+One representative example is that classes belonging to the \textit{Food} and \textit{Dead} groups are more frequently misclassified than others.
+For instance, multiple errors occur for \textit{Osmia cornuta - Food} and \textit{Osmia cornuta - Dead}.
+This is because both classes show visually ambiguous appearances at different stages of decay.
+The \textit{Food} class represents unconsumed food, whose color, shape, and texture vary substantially over time, making it more difficult for the model to learn stable and consistent features.
+Similarly, the \textit{Dead} class refers to dead larvae, whose appearance gradually change during degradation and resemble other classes.
+(3) In addition, misclassifications are more likely to occur between species within the same genus.
+Such confusion can be observed between \textit{Osmia cornuta} and \textit{Osmia bicornis}, or among species within the \textit{Heriades} genus.
+These classes are visually highly similar and can be difficult to distinguish even with manual expert knowledge.